One Ingredient: Cucumbers

 As tasty as these hothouse cukes are, it’s the heirloom varieties grown by most small-plot farmers that make local cucumbers worth seeking out in the summer months.
 Visit a nearby farm stand or farmers market in mid-July and you’ll find a multitude of varieties, like pale green, twisty Armenians; round, tennis-ball-yellow lemon cukes; long striped Chinese varieties; green and white pickling cukes; and the most interesting of them all, the Mexican sour gherkin that looks like a tiny watermelon (more closely related to a melon than a cucumber, but they fall into the latter category nonetheless).

 Cucumbers are also relatively easy to grow in a small garden plot as long as you take the time to stake them up and train them to climb a trellis or a fence; some of the creeping varieties will take over whatever space they’re given, spreading what seems like yards overnight!
-And be sure to check under the leaves for hidden fruit—cucumbers can go from a perfect six-inch beauty one day to a fat, whopping foot-long in no time at all.
+And be sure to check under the leaves for hidden fruit—cucumbers can go from a perfect six-inch beauty to a fat, whopping foot-long in no time at all.

 In the height of the summer there are infinite ways to use up your cucumber crop or market haul.
 The simplest cucumber salad has just three ingredients: cukes, vinegar and salt—add herbs like dill or parsley and serve.
 Or make a Japanese-style rice salad by tossing hot sushi rice with seasoned rice vinegar, diced cukes, sliced carrots, a few torn sheets of toasted nori and sesame seeds for an interesting addition to the potluck table.